sap-tutorials/Tutorials/tutorials/hana-clients-cf/hana-clients-cf.md

     To install the CLI, see [Installing the cf CLI](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html).
 After installing, add the `Cloud Foundry` folder to your path environment variable.

-    >If a different version of CLI is installed, for instance version 8, then use `cf8 -v` instead of `cf -v`.
-Check the `Cloud Foundry` installation folder to find the CLI version.

     ```Shell
     xs -v
     ```